opendevstack/ods-pipeline/docs/adr/20220314-caching-build-tasks.md

 The build files (output and ods artifacts) are cached in a dedicated cache area named `build-task` on the caching PVC described in the [caching ADR](20220225-caching.md).

-By default build task caching is not enabled for the following reasons:
+By default build task caching is enabled for the following reasons:

-- Build task skipping has limited benefits for single build repos which is the main design focus of `ods-pipeline`.
-The build task cache could only be reused when the working dir did not change while some other change in the repo triggers a build.
-This might be the case when the working-dir is not at the root or when there is a merge commit without file changes.
+- Merged PR's can be skipped unless a merge with file changes is needed.

+- Since the initial release no fundamental issues have been reported.

+- While build caching requires space on the caching PVC the runtime overhead on initial cache population is (typically) small.

+Situations where build caching should be disabled are:

 - Build caching requires space on the caching PVC and a (typically) small runtime overhead on initial cache population.
+Teams who mostly don't benefit from caching should consider to disable build caching.

-In repos with multiple build tasks you would typically want to enable build task skipping.
-However when enabled builds are skipped if the contents of their `working-dir` does not change.

-**NOTE: Do not enable if your build consumes files in your repo located outside of the `working-dir` and changes of them are not reflected as version controlled file changes in or below the working dir!**
-For example this could happen if you consume code maintained in your multi-repo in several build tasks.
-To enable build skipping in this case you will have to provide a checksum file of those other areas and check them into the working directory.
+- In repos with multiple build tasks you would typically want to enable build task skipping.
+However when enabled builds are skipped if the contents of their `working-dir` does not change. **NOTE: Disable build caching of a build task if this build consumes files located outside of the `working-dir` and changes of them are not reflected as version controlled file changes in or below the working dir!** For example this could happen if you consume code maintained in your multi-repo in several build tasks.
+To safely use build skipping in this case you will have to provide a checksum file of those other areas and check them into the working directory.
 This should be achievable via a git pre-commit hook.

+Disable build caching by setting the `cache-build` parameter of a build task to `'false'`.

-Tasks supporting builds skipping will support a parameter `cache-build` which by default is `'false'`.
+Tasks supporting builds skipping support parameter `cache-build` which by default is `'true'`.
 If `cache-build` is `'true'` build tasks shall copy their build outputs and ods artifacts to `.ods-cache/build-task/<technology-build-key>-<cache-build-key>/$(git-sha-working-dir)`, where

 - `<technology-build-key>` is a value to allow humans to easily distinguish for what the artifacts are, while also allowing to have different keys for different versions of a build task.
 This might be useful for example to separate jar files with different class file versions for example.
 Such differentiation could be used in later versions.
 Initially they will likely be simple names such as `go`, `python` etc.

 - `<cache-build-key>` allows keeping multiple build tasks associated with the same working directory separate.
 Such build variants may allow to create builds for different platforms or architectures while keeping the cached files in separate locations.
 In most cases such a key can be derived from the existing build task's parameters.

 - `git-sha-working-dir` is the git sha of the internal tree object of the working directory